 1930 United States Census - Lexington Co. is on Roll # T626-2204 & T626-2205 | Newberry Co. is on Roll # T626-2206 & T626-2207 | Richland Co. is on Roll # T626-2209, T626-2210, & T626-2211 | Saluda Co. is on Roll # T626-2211

-with Archives.com.
-This website allows you full access to the 1940 census
+Archives.com.
+This website allows you full access to the 1940 census images, in

 1950 United States Census - After the 72 years have passed, the National Archives and Records Administration (NARA) is responsible for making the records publicly available for viewing or purchase.
 Therefore, records from the 1950 census will be released on April 1, 2022.